-Frenchman's Road had been identified by the community as an area in particular need of redevelopment.
+Frenchmans Road had been identified by the community as an area in particular need of redevelopment.
 A mixed residential and industrial area, it is a loose collection of ageing industrial buildings, some of which are unoccupied.
 It creates a poor impression as you enter the town and occupies a prime location next to the station that could be better utilized.
 People felt that the redevelopment of this area should be a priority.

-8.3 Business Objectives and Policies
+8.3 Business objectives and policies

-OBJECTIVES SUPPORTING POLICIES BO1 Attract and retain businesses that can provide employment opportunities for local people.
-BP1 Allocate sites specifically for employment use opportunities for local people.
-BP2 Protect existing employment sites BP3 Encourage businesses to come to Petersfield BP4 Promote and enhance workforce skills BO2 Make better use of available land by supporting the intensification of Town Centre industrial sites to transition, where appropriate, to small business and business enterprise facilities.
-BP5 Redevelopment of the Frenchman's Road BO3 Support and encourage small businesses, start-ups and creative businesses requiring small workshop spaces BP6 Support small creative businesses requiring workshop space BO4 Improve the quality of the existing business infrastructure provision in Bedford Road and the area of Frenchman's Road adjoining the railway line.
-BP7 Bedford Road improvements
+OBJECTIVES SUPPORTING POLICIES BO1 Attract and retain businesses that can provide employment opportunities for local people BP1 Allocate sites specifically for employment use BP2 Protect existing employment sites BP3 Encourage businesses to come to Petersfield BP4 Promote and enhance workforce skills BO2 Make better use of available land by supporting the intensification of town-centre industrial sites to transition, where appropriate, to small business and business enterprise facilities BP5 Redevelopment of the Frenchmans Road BO3 Support and encourage small businesses, start-ups and creative businesses requiring small workshop spaces BP6 Support small creative businesses requiring workshop space BO4 Improve the quality of the existing business infrastructure provision in Bedford Road and the area of Frenchmans Road adjoining the railway line BP7 Bedford Road improvements